Cricket4402/SocialCardGameAI_Project_3rdYear/README.md

 - pip install keras-rl2
 - pip install stable-baselines3

-## To train a new model
-- Delete SHModel.zip
-- Run sb3_dqn.py

 ## To run games
+- Download and extract the folder named "SocialCardGameAI_Project_3rdYear"
+- Open terminal and navigate to the folder using the "cd" command
-- Run the game_environment.py file
+- Run the game_environment.py file by typing "python game_environment.py"
 - If you want to change the number of games played, change the value of n in the file
 - Note: games over 1000 take a long time (~20 mins)

+## To train a new model
+- Delete SHModel.zip
+- Run sb3_dqn.py with "python sb3_dqn.py"